 Generally speaking, it is considered okay to have your little one sleep in a crib until they are attempting to climb out on their own.
 This means you’ll be able to use a standard crib through at least the first 18-24 months, and beyond depending on your little one.

 If this is your first baby, and you plan on having more, investing in a high-quality crib is a great choice because you know your next baby will also get use out of it.
 But almost every crib on the market these days is convertible in some capacity, so it can grow with your child as well.

 Convertible cribs are designed to grow with your baby.
 They typically are known as 4-in-1 because they can be used as a crib, toddler bed, day bed, and full-sized bed.
 The benefits to choosing a convertible crib is that it will grow with your child.

 If you opt to get a matching nursery furniture set, you’ll always have a bed and matching dresser set, even beyond the baby years.
 Many of these nursery furniture sets include changing tables that convert to plain dressers, too.
 This is a great option whether you plan to have more children or not, because you can follow the same route for each child.

 With N, I did opt for a 4-in-1 crib.
-We chose one with dark wood, to match an antique dresser we already had and loved.
+We chose one with white wood, to match an antique dresser we already had and loved.
 This way, I knew that even when we were done using the crib, we could convert it into a head and footboard to use with the dresser for years to come.

 Crib and Changing Table Combos and Cribs with Storage